menu icon

 • In a bowl, combine together all seasonings needed to make the stir-fry sauce.
 Set aside for later use.

-• In a zip-top bag, place in tofu cubes along with cornstarch and salt.
-Toss until tofu cubes are well coated.
+• Place tofu with cornstarch and salt in a container.
+Close the container and toss until tofu cubes are well coated.

 1 14 oz block extra-firm tofu, 1 tablespoon cornstarch, ½ teaspoon salt

-• Heat up a tablespoon of oil in a large cast-iron skillet/non-stick pan over medium-high heat.
-Once heated, add tofu cubes in one layer.
+• Heat a tablespoon of oil in a large cast-iron or non-stick skillet/wok over medium-high heat.
+Once heated, add the tofu cubes and spread them out, leaving gaps between each cube.

-• Cook for 2-3 minutes on each side, or until most sides are golden and crispy.
+• Cook for 2-3 minutes, untouched, before turning them over.
+Repeat until most sides are golden brown.
 Remove from pan and set aside.

 • Now, add another ½ tablespoon of oil into the same pan.
 Stir in ginger and garlic.
 Fry for a minute or so, or until they are fragrant.